AKC Miscellaneous Class

 - Height: 17 to 18.5 in. (male); 15.5 to 17.5 in. (female)

 - Weight: Averages 25 lbs.

-- Talents: Hunting, watchdog, lure coursing, sighting, tracking, agility, obedience, tricks.
+- Talents: Hunting, watchdog, lure coursing, sighting, tracking, agility, obedience, and performing tricks

 The Norrbottenspets can vocalize a lot when excited.
 This breed requires little brushing except during seasonal sheds, when regular grooming is recommended.